Port Kavkaz railway station

-Port Kavkaz (Порт Кавказ) is a railway station in Krasnodar Krai, Russia.
+Port Kavkaz (Порт Кавказ) is a railway station at the Port Kavkaz seaport on the Chushka Spit in Krasnodar Krai, Russia.

 History

 The station was opened in 1944 to serve the new Kerch railway bridge.
-The complex also included construction of tracks to the bridge: from Port Kavkaz to Sennaya station and from Port Krym to Kerch.

-In February 1945 the bridge was destroyed by ice.
+It was part of a project that included construction of tracks to the bridge – from Sennaya station to Port Kavkaz, and from Kerch to Port Krym.
+The bridge was destroyed by ice in February 1945.

-In 1954 the Kerch ferry crossing had opened.
+The Kerch ferry crossing from Port Kavkaz opened in 1954.

-In 1989 the railway ferries were stopped for passenger trains, however, the station continued to work, serving freight trains and a passenger diesel train Kavkaz – Krasnodar.
+In 1989 the railway ferries stopped carrying passenger trains.
+The station continued to operate, serving freight trains and a Kavkaz–Krasnodar diesel passenger train.
 In 1995 the railway ferries were stopped and the station became disused.